xitizbasnet/Migrate-Outlook-1-Year-Mail-to-One-Drive-via-Powershell-Code/README.md

-# Migarte-Outlook-1-Year-Mail-to-One-Drive-via-Powershell-Code
+# Migrate-Outlook-1-Year-Mail-to-One-Drive-via-Powershell-Code
-Migarte Outlook 1 Year Mail  to One Drive via Powershell Code
+Migrate Outlook 1 Year Mail  to One Drive via Powershell Code

 First Login to:
 ------------------